shingionline/d6-shingi/README.md

 Visit http://localhost:8001

-To view the database with PHPMyAdmin:-
+To view the database with phpMyAdmin:-

 Visit http://localhost:8000